New U.S. tax rules may lead Medtronic to redo inversion deal

 Currently, Covidien shareholders are set to own 30 percent of the merged company.

-The merger, if successful, would create a close competitor in size to the medical device business of industry leader Johnson & Johnson Co (JNJ.N).
+The merger, if successful, would create a close competitor in size to the medical device business of industry leader Johnson & Johnson Co.
 It broadens Medtronic's scope beyond its array of heart devices, spinal implants and insulin pumps into devices used in surgical procedures.

 The companies said the expansion should allow them to provide one-stop service to hospitals, thus better competing for business, particularly in the United States where healthcare reform and shrinking government reimbursement for medical procedures has kept pressure on device pricing.